• Store

 • How to Start Learning a New Piece – Click here to sign-up for a free email course designed to guide you through the early stages of the process and show you principles and practice tools for efficient and effective learning.

-• Repertoire library – Our repertoire library on the Online Academy now features resources to help you learn and master over 250 pieces (and growing!) of all levels.
+• Repertoire library – Our constantly growing repertoire library on the Online Academy features resources to help you learn and master hundreds of pieces across all levels.
 Click here to view an index of works covered by grade, level or composer.

 • Quarantining – Click here for a blog post on quarantining with links to further information and resources.